Overview#

 A CGNS database describes the current state of one or more entire CFD (Computational Fluid Dynamics) problems, including the following:

 CGNS conventions and software provide for the recording of a complete and flexible problem description.
-The exact meaning of a subsonic inflow boundary condition, for example, can be described in complete detail if desired.
+For example, the exact meaning of a subsonic inflow boundary condition can be described in complete detail if desired.
 User comments can be included nearly anywhere, affording the opportunity, for instance, for date stamping or history information to be included.
-Dimension and sizing information is carefully defined.
+Dimension and sizing information are carefully defined.
 Any number of flow variables may be recorded, with or without standard names, and it is also possible to add user-defined or site-specific data.
 These features afford the opportunity for applications to perform extensive error checking if desired.

 Because of this generality, CGNS provides for the recording of much more descriptive information than current applications normally use.
 However, the provisions for this data are layered so that much of it is optional.
 It should be practical to convert most current applications to CGNS with little or no conceptual change, retaining the option to take advantage of more detailed descriptions as that becomes desirable.